rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 --- abstract

-This document presents structures for room metadata, role-based access control, participant lists, and pre-authorized roles for future participants intended for use in MIMI (More Instant Messaging Interoperability).
+This document presents structures for room metadata, participant lists, pre-authorized roles for future participants, and role-based access control, all of which are intended for use in MIMI (More Instant Messaging Interoperability).

 --- middle

 # Introduction

+This document introduces specific structures to carry room metadata, the room participant list (introduced conceptually in {{!I-D.ietf-mimi-arch}}), room policy for preauthorizing users into the room based on identity-based attributes, and per-room role definitions.
+Each of these structures is represented as an MLS application component as defined in {{!I-D.barnes-mls-appsync}} (soon to be merged into {{!I-D.ietf-mls-extensions}}).
+Each component is represented in the MLS GroupContext for the room.

 This document is provided as a standalone document as it is short and easy to receive early review in its short format.
 The goal is to incorporate the contents of this draft into {{!I-D.ietf-mimi-room-policy}}.